vuejs/vue-cli/docs/guide/cli-service.md

   --https        use https (default: false)
   --public       specify the public network URL for the HMR client --skip-plugins comma-separated list of plugin names to skip for this run
+  --no-transpile-all: don't transpile all dependencies with Babel; only those specified by 'transpileDependencies' will be processed
 ```

 ::: tip --copy